greenheartgames/greenworks/docs/build-instructions-electron.md

 `greenworks-(linux/win/osx).node` binary (depending on your OS) in `build/Release`.

-## Build with `electron-rebuild`
+## Building with electron-rebuild

 Greenworks builds a native addon for Node.
 Addons are very sensitive to which version of Node you use.
 For this reason, Electron provides an [`electron-rebuild`](https://github.com/electron/electron-rebuild) tool for rebuilding all of the addons in a `node_modules` folder.
-This means that building/installing Greenworks is a multi-step process.
+This means that building and installing Greenworks is a multi-step process.

 1) For demonstration purposes, we will be using the [Electron Quick Start](https://github.com/electron/electron-quick-start)